Bad Stress vs. Good Stress: How to Know the Difference

 There is such a thing as good stress

-The reality is that stressors cause excitement and a pleasant adrenaline rush in some people, explains licensed psychotherapist Stacy Kaiser, MA, editor-at-large at Live Happy.
+The reality is that stressors cause excitement and a pleasant adrenaline rush in some people, explains licensed psychotherapist Stacy Kaiser.
 “For example, for people who enjoy getting up at 3 a.m. to get in line to buy that new TV, holiday shopping can be that kind of stressor.
 For people who enjoy that sort of thing, another good stressor can be a home renovation.”
+(There are 7 different types of stress.)

-Contrary to popular belief, even big life events can be good stressors, says mental health counselor Margaret Bell, MA.
+Contrary to popular belief, even big life events can be good stressors, says mental health counselor Margaret Bell.
 These include getting married, having a baby, graduating from school, and starting a new job.
 A lot of it depends on your own perspective.
-Check out 9 surprising ways that we can benefit from stressful times.
+(Check out 9 surprising ways that we can benefit from stressful times.)

 The good kind vs. the bad kind